Club Foot George's Club Foot

-Virginia City was a crossroads for troublemakers, bushwhackers and miners looking for a fight.
-A group of Masons, Republicans and Northerners called "the Vigilantes" became overzealous in keeping the peace -- as vigilantes inevitably do -- and hanged plenty of maybe-not-guilty people in the mid-1860s.
+Virginia City was a crossroads for troublemakers, bushwhackers, and miners looking for a fight.
+A group of Masons, Republicans, and Northerners that called themselves "the Vigilantes" became overzealous in keeping the peace -- as vigilantes inevitably do -- and hanged plenty of maybe-not-guilty people in the mid-1860s.

-Suspected "road agent" Clubfoot George was hauled out of the "Dance and Stuart" where he was staying (it still stands on the main drag).
-Along with four other suspects -- including the sheriff(!) -- he was hanged in Virginia City on January 14, 1864.
+Club Foot George was hauled out of the "Dance and Stuart" where he was staying (It still stands on the main drag).
+Along with four other suspects he was hanged in Virginia City on January 14, 1864.
 The five were buried in a makeshift Boot Hill above the town, the graves unmarked.

 Years passed, but the story of the big execution was repeated over and over.
-Locals interested in the tale -- perhaps trying to settle a saloon story dispute -- decided to confirm it by digging up the remains of the five "road agents."
+Locals who were interested in the tale -- perhaps trying to settle a saloon story dispute -- decided to confirm it by digging up the remains of the five men.

-The mummified clubfoot of George was found and was put on display.
-It can still be viewed today, in the Thompson Hickman Library/Museum.
-It is probably the most treasured possession of the town -- you can even buy postcards.
-The museum has made an effort to collect other items owned by Club Foot George, including his cane, and straight razor.
+The mummified club foot of George was found and was put on display.
+It can still be viewed today, in the Thompson Hickman Library/Museum, swaddled in burlap and sealed relic-like within a glass dome.
+It is probably the most treasured possession of the town; you can even buy postcards.
+The museum has made an effort to collect other items owned by Club Foot George, including his cane (he was lame with the club foot) and straight razor.

 After visiting the town, tourists head up to Boot Hill, for a nice view of the landscape and the remaining graves.
 It was Virginia City's first cemetery.
 The "Dalton" markers are those of a local family, not the notorious Dalton gang.

-It is here where the five road agents were unearthed, and where, for brief time, the clubfoot thought it might find eternal peace.
+It is here where the five men were unearthed, and where, for brief time, the club foot thought it might find eternal peace.